 Even though you can and will heal, you won’t go back to being the same person you were before you got married.
 No two people who must heal after a divorce do so in the same way, and there is no single path to success.

 Like a rollercoaster, all marriages have their ups and downs.
 One minute you’re flying high with excitement, the next minute you’re wishing you never got on the ride.
 So, when is it time to call it quits and file for divorce?

 Divorce is hard.
 Keeping your information safe might be harder.
 Using these four tips to handle cybersecurity concerns during your divorce can make the process easier and less stressful.

 A productive initial divorce consultation can provide a toolbox of information allowing you to reflect on your situation before taking the next steps.

 There are a number of practical issues to address when a couple with one or more special needs children goes through a divorce, such as custody, family support, education, finances, and legal rights.

-The chance of a rebound relationship having long-term potential is slim because it will take time for you to heal from your breakup so that you don’t bring baggage into your new relationship.
+The chance of a rebound relationship having long-term potential is slim; you need time to heal from your breakup so that you don’t bring baggage into a new relationship.

 Why hire a divorce coach?
 For most people, the prospect of a divorce is an overwhelming life crisis.
 A Divorce Coach will teach you how to negotiate, how to best support your kids, and how to set up your post-divorce recovery and transition to your new life.